Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 - The 1% assumption is arbitrary and indefensible

-- Investors have seen this exact structure in 500 other pitch decks
+- Investors have seen this exact structure in hundreds of other pitch decks

 2. Missing Source Attribution

 When a slide says "Market size: $50B" with no citation, the investor's mental response is: "Says who?"
-If you can't answer that question with a specific report, page number, and methodology description, the number is effectively made up.
+If you can't answer that question with a specific report, methodology description, and data source, the number is effectively made up.

 3. Conflating TAM and SAM